keighleymcf/keighleymcf/README.md

 # Oh hi 👋 I'm Keighley

-### 👩🏻‍💻 Full-Stack Web Developer (she/her) building on a previous life in project management, communications, and research
+### 👩🏻‍💻 Senior AI & Web Developer (she/her) with a passion for leadership in tech

-🔧 I specialize in React, Typescript, Javascript, Node.js, GraphQL, testing with Jest and Cypress, and REST and GraphQL API development, but I am always learning new skills and stacks 🧠
+🔧 I specialize in visual generative AI, LLM-based web applications, React, Typescript, Javascript, Node.js, GraphQL, testing with Jest and Cypress, and REST and GraphQL API development, but I am always learning new skills and stacks 🧠

 💪🏾 Recognized as a Role Model empowering women+ and girls in STEM by the `Let's Empower Austria` initiative of the Austrian Federal Chancellory

-🌍 Currently based in Austria

 🎨 Interested in top-notch UX and UI